 \subsection{Robot Errors}

 As robots become more capable, they are increasingly being integrated into daily life, assisting and collaborating with human users across a range of tasks and contexts~\cite{mahmood2025voice, gerling2016robot, portugal2019study, scassellati2018improving}.
-However, errors and failures remain common and often inevitable in real-world deployed robots~\cite{carlson2005ugvs, honig2018understanding, mirnig2015impact}.
+However, errors and failures remain common and often inevitable in robots deployed in real-world settings~\cite{carlson2005ugvs, honig2018understanding, mirnig2015impact}.
 For a robot to be truly effective in a human-robot team, it must not only complete its assigned tasks but also adapt to the user and align its behavior with the user's expectations---thereby enhancing team performance and user satisfaction~\cite{tabrez2020survey}.
 This highlights a limitation in existing robot evaluation approaches that only assess the robot based on task completion.
 Instead, we need to consider how the task was performed and whether the robot's behavior conformed to their human teammate's expectations.
-Therefore, in this work, we adopt a broader definition of robot errors that assesses the robots behavior from two perspective: 1) \textit{robot errors from the system perspective}---deviations in the robot behavior from its expected behavior by system design; 2) \textit{robot errors from the user perspective}---deviations in the robot behavior from the user's mental model of the expected robot behavior.
+Therefore, in this work, we adopt a broader definition of robot errors to assess the robot behaviors from two distinct perspectives: 1) \textit{robot errors from the system perspective}---deviations in the robot behavior from its expected behavior by system design; and 2) \textit{robot errors from the user perspective}---deviations in the robot behavior from the user's mental model of the expected robot behavior.